Azure-Samples/github-terraform-oidc-ci-cd/README.md

 - An Azure Subscription: [Free Account](https://azure.microsoft.com/en-gb/free/search/)
 - A GitHub Organization: [Free Organization](https://github.com/organizations/plan)

+> NOTE!
+A GitHub personal org is not supported, you must create a full GitHub org.
+A free one works fine, no licensing is required for this this lab.

 ### Installation

 - Clone the repository locally and then follow the Demo / Lab.